Australian Charity Regulation

 Giving Guide wants to provide easy and useful ways for donors to find Australian charities and get the most out of the available information.
 Giving Guide has an information page for every ACNC registered charity, where you can see what information is available and get an idea of the financial and governance of the charity.
 We have also included charitable information from the Australian Business Register.

 However, the collection of information by regulators and what charities produce is limited.
 It is usually numerical data, and does not go towards measuring the impact that charities have in their chosen mission field.
-Giving Guide is in development of a financial and conduct based accreditation that will provide greater transparency to donors and further information.

 Our long term goal is to provide a service to both donors and charities which encourages trust, transparency and accountability.
 We want donors to understand the complexity of the charity sector and give based on merit.
 Thereby, encouraging charities to provide more information, so donors can make an informed choice on how they engage in philanthropy in Australia.

 Onwards and upwards,